kajikentaro/flexy-proxy/README.md

 #### `response`

-Either a URL, file, or content must be specified.
+Either a URL, file, content, or transform must be specified.

 | Key            | Type   | Description                                           | Example                              |
 | -------------- | ------ | ----------------------------------------------------- | ------------------------------------ |